What to see in Rome – 19 sites that you cannot miss!

 One of the most visited museums after the Vatican’s, it was initially commissioned by the Roman emperor Hadrian as a mausoleum for himself and his family.
 The building was later used by the popes as a fortress and castle.

 Giardino degli Aranci

 To me one of the best places to be during sunset.
 A tip for photographers, during summer, stay after closure and wait at the central gate for dusk, you will have the best perspective of St. Peter’s dome. (second picture here below) Click here for more pictures.

-I had a shock when I went to see once again the so popular fountain as it was overcrowded, so in order to see the place in tranquillity I went there by 6.30 am and there I could peacefully admire such famous piece of history.
+I was in shock when I went to see once again the so popular fountain as it was overcrowded, so in order to see the place in tranquillity I went there by 6.30 am and there I could peacefully admire such a famous piece of history.

 Unfortunately, the picture doesn’t give it justice.
 But trust me, just go in the morning and evening and you won’t be disappointed.

 Find your favorite hotels close to the main points of interest in Rome